whosFritz/geo-mapping-ivan/README.md

    Replace /path/to/geo-mapping-ivan with the actual path to your geo-mapping-ivan executable and project directory.
 Also, replace your_username with your actual username.

-3. Save the file and exit the text editor
+3. Save the file and exit the text editor :floppy_disk:
 4. Start and enable the service
    ```bash
    sudo systemctl start geo-mapping-ivan